Sundsvallskommun/OpenEMap-WebUserInterface/README.md

 	<div id="objectconfig"></div>
 ```

-NOTE: The above snippet assumes the use of release build including all dependencies
+NOTE: The above snippet assumes the use of release build including all dependencies.
+For sample build script see build directory.

+NOTE: Uses theme [SundsvallsKommun/ext-theme-oep](SundsvallsKommun/ext-theme-oep) for rendering

-NOTE: es5-shim is required for IE 8 compatibility only
+NOTE: es5-shim.min.js is required for IE 8 compatibility only

 ##Homepage
 <a href="http://oemap.org"><img alt="Open eMap homepage" src="http://oemap.org/img/logotyp.png" width="200"></a>